-With small to mid-sized businesses, freeing up working capital through small business invoice factoring can prove to be vital.
+With small to mid-sized businesses, freeing up working capital for small businesses through small business invoice factoring can prove to be vital.
 The money can be invested into new equipment, used to pay bills, or used toward payroll.
 Of course, the alternative is to chase the customer for the invoice payment and defer everything else while the money is tied up in the collection process.

 - What Is An Invoice Factoring Broker? - July 17, 2022